dell/csi-baremetal/docs/proposals/deploy-csi-to-k3s.md

-# Proposal: Deploy CSI on K3s cluster
+# Proposal:  K3s Kubernetes distribution

-Last updated: 8.04.22
+Last updated: 12.04.22

 ## Abstract

-Deploy CSI on K3s cluster, test it work and add steps for manual patching scheduler
+Specify required changes to support working CSI on k3s, describe steps for manual patching scheduler

 ## Background

-Currently csi is compatible with Vanilla Kubernetes, RKE2, OpenShift and Kind, but only for test purpose.
-We want to deploy csi to new platform.
+Currently csi is compatible with Vanilla Kubernetes, RKE2, OpenShift and Kind.
+However, Kind is only used for testing purposes.
+We want to support new platform.

 ## Proposal